-Barbara Schreiner (Pegasys Institute) and Barbara van Koppen (International Water Management Institute)
+Barbara Schreiner (Pegasys Institute) and Dr. Barbara van Koppen (International Water Management Institute)

 The water rights of up to 100 million African farmers are threatened by laws rooted in colonial times, according to a recent study conducted by the International Water Management Institute (IWMI) and Pegasys Institute, and supported with funding from REACH.